 I believe that there is only one statement which can accurately apply to all theories from the theory I will present to the one which I hope will replace it in a decade—and that is that at the time of its formulation every theory contains an unknown (and perhaps at that point an unknowable) amount of error and mistaken inference.
 Unless we regard the discovery of truth as a closed and finished book, then there will be new discoveries which will contradict the best theories we can now construct.
 Carl Rogers

-Four seminars that provide the opportunity for person-centred practitioners (and others) to discuss, reflect upon and critique past and present formulations of person-centred theory in relation to individuals current working practice within the context of contemporary developments within the field of counselling/mental health.
+These seminars provide the opportunity for person-centred practitioners (and others) to discuss, reflect upon and critique past and present formulations of person-centred theory in relation to individuals current working practice within the context of contemporary developments within the field of counselling/mental health.

 [The Power Threat Meaning Framework is ‘presented in two forms: a longer, more detailed version, known as the main publication (available from www.bps.org.uk/PTM-Main); and…shorter document, known as the overview publication (available from www.bps.org.uk/PTM-Overview also available in printed format…email MemberNetworkServices@bps.org.uk to request a copy.]